 a light-headed feeling, like you might pass out;

-severe headache, blurred vision, buzzing in your ears, anxiety, confusion; or
+high blood pressure - severe headache, blurred vision, pounding in your neck or ears, anxiety, confusion;

 Common Lexiscan side effects may include: